 Candidates shortlisted

-The selection panel will shortlist candidates by mid-June 2022.
-Shortlisted candidates will be invited to participate in an assessment centre process.
-Unsuccessful candidates will be notified by late-June.
+The selection panel will shortlist candidates by mid-June 2023.
+Shortlisted candidates will be invited to participate in an interview process.
+Unsuccessful candidates will be notified by late-July 2023.

 Referee checks

-Where candidates have been assessed as having the required capabilities and aptitudes, referees will be conducted can confirm suitability.
+Where candidates have been assessed as having the required capabilities, referee checks will be conducted to confirm suitability during the recruitment process.

 Merit pool